 Then, in April, four months after her initial diagnosis, when the disease was supposed to be gone, she had to be hospitalized again.
 This time, the doctors found that her sternum, her ribcage, and part of her spine were swollen.
 As these are the bones that surround your lungs, if there is inflammation around them, it means that your lungs cannot move properly, making it harder for you to breathe in a regular way.

-Finding Airofit: getting back to the normal
+Finding Airofit: Getting back to normal

-Only a couple of weeks after she started consistent training with Airofit’s personalized program, Cathrine could already feel a difference, she was no longer out of breath; she could walk without having to gasp for air and she could focus on daily chores once more.
-In essence, she started feeling "normal" again.
+Only a couple of weeks after she started consistently training with Airofit’s personalized program, Cathrine could already feel a difference, she was no longer out of breath; she could walk without having to gasp for air and she could focus on daily chores once more.
+In essence, she started feeling “normal” again.

 Her improvement was so remarkable that she even started riding her bike to work “without having to stop and recover”.
 More importantly, she has taught herself the breathing patterns that her body requires to get the energy it needs in specific situations.
 The perfect example of this is when she gets tired during those bike rides in to work and uses some of the breathing patterns she has learned to keep herself going.